Mutual Aid Thread Rules & Guidelines for Givers and Helpers

 - faves@ImageAltText pic.twitter.com/z8a4FTGDFc

-Please don't use more than 4 hashtags per post to promote a fundraiser on non-visual platforms like Twitter, Mastodon and Hive.
+Please don't use more than 4 hashtags per post to promote a fundraiser on non-visual platforms like Twitter, Skylandia, Mastodon and Hive.
 Those posts often get ignored as spam, unlike the effect on Instagram.

 ALL OF IT HELPS.